 The Medical Assisting graduate will be able to apply the fundamental knowledge base acquired in medical assisting courses to safely, efficiently, and accurately perform clinical and administrative competencies.

 The Medical Assisting student will use knowledge gained in interrelationship and social science courses to assist him/her in being able to communicate with patients and other members of their healthcare team with sensitivity to cultural, legal and ethical implications.

 The Medical Assisting student will integrate knowledge gained in medical assisting courses to prepare for and assist with medical emergencies.

 The Medical Assisting student will use technology skills, including computer hardware and software, in the performance of clinical and administrative competencies.

 The Medical Assisting student will employ appropriate medical terminology to communicate professionally and accurately in the clinic setting, both verbally and in their documentation.

 The Medical Assisting student will demonstrate professionalism in all of their courses and as they relate to the practice of medical assisting on their personal, institutional, local, state, and national levels.

 The Medical Assisting student will be prepared to enter the profession competently, as entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

-The Medical Assisting Program may be completed in four quarters of full time study, consisting of 62.5 credits of programmatic and related instruction.
+The Medical Assisting program may be completed in four quarters of full time study.
 These courses will combine cognitive learning and practice of psychomotor skills in classroom and laboratory settings.
 Clinical training through internships in local outpatient clinics and physician offices will allow students to observe and practice skills gained in the classroom and laboratory in actual healthcare settings.